teambit/bit/README.md

 Let's use Bit to isolate and share components from a repository, import them into other repositories and update changes between them.

-Note that the same flow described below also works for multiple packages inside a single repository.

 ### Install Bit

 `npm install bit-bin -g`